-Claims for covered services from in-network providers
+Claims for covered services

 - What service(s) you received, including diagnosis and CPT codes